-The increase in research and development expense in the three and six month periods was primarily due to increases of \$13.6 million and \$26.3 million, respectively, for personnel-related expenses, and \$3.8 million and \$2.9 million, respectively, for new product introduction costs.
+The increase in research and development expense in the three-month period was primarily due to increases of \$12.1 million for personnel-related expenses.
+The increase in research and development expense in the nine-month period was primarily due to increases of \$38.3 million for personnel-related expenses, \$1.7 million for depreciation expense and \$1.2 million for new product introduction costs.
 The decrease in research and development expense as a percent of revenues in the current periods was due to our increased revenues.
-We expect that research and development expense will increase in absolute dollars in the third quarter of fiscal 2022.
+We expect that research and development expense will remain relatively stable in absolute dollars in the fourth quarter of fiscal 2022.